-"PSYCH!" screams your dark doppleganger, stabbing you straight through your open mouth.
+"PSYCH!" screams your dark doppelganger, stabbing you straight through your open mouth.

 "Arsehole," mutters the ladder, as your boots press down onto its rungs.
 "Jerk," it continues as you begin your ascent.
 "Long-haired ponce..."
 You are relieved when you get to the top, and don't feel quite as bad.

 You stand at the edge of your adventure, wielding your mighty sword of power, your shield of strength, and somewhat unfortunately, your sister's Halloween costume.
 This is what happens when you get dressed in the dark.
-As you shiver and realise the tactical error of heading into battle with all vital organs completely exposed to every bladed weapon in existence, you feel a newfound sympathy for female adventurers and the additional trials they face.
+As you shiver and realise the tactical error of heading into battle with all vital organs completely exposed, you feel a newfound sympathy for female adventurers and the trials they face.
 On the plus side though, your boobs look great.

-Your spirits are further lowered by the generic music playing in the background, and the realisation that when people say that the greatest graphics card is the human brain, they're in part thinking "Because it's sure as hell not EGA."
-A world of green and yellow opens out in front of you, and even then, a disappointing one.
+Your spirits are further lowered by the generic music playing in the background, and the realisation that when people say that the greatest graphics card is the human brain, they're thinking "Because it's sure as hell not EGA."
+A world of green and yellow opens out in front of you, and even for the time, a disappointing one.
 Far from the sprawling fantasy world of the books, this is simply going to be a journey through a tower.
 Probably a Tower of Death.
 But even a seemingly simple quest can have subtleties.

 Wise.
-You pretend fight valiantly, but Death has a lot of practice at this kind of thing, and very soon wipes you out with a speed that surprises even his not-actually-that-impressive self.
-As your endurance expires, you collapse to the ground, with just one wish - that as much of an abhorration as this game is, it has the good grace to end with dignity instead of, say, some kind of awful pun to rub a little salt and iodine into your fatal wound.
+You pretend fight valiantly, but Death has a lot of practice at this kind of thing, and soon wipes you out with a speed that surprises even his not-actually-that-impressive self.
+As your endurance expires, you collapse to the ground, with just one wish—that as much of an abhorration as this game is, it has the good grace to end with dignity instead of, say, some kind of awful pun to rub a little salt and iodine into your fatal wound.

 Still, you can't help but wonder... what if.
 What if you'd continued the quest to its bitter end?
 What if you'd been successful, and actually emerged from this adventure the hero that you thought and everyone hoped you could be?
 What if?
 What if, what if, what if?